 In a small apartment in Gdansk, with three children, I get the distinct impression not speaking won’t really be an option.
 I could try it, but it’s likely to result in more problems than it causes.
 After all, if I don’t speak up to make the decisions, I’ll end up eating KFC dinners for five nights solid and having ice-cream for breakfast.
 Might do it anyway, to be honest.

 Things I Can’t Do in Gdansk #6: Swear

 Possibly the weirdest of all the things I can’t do in Gdansk is use my normal vocabulary.
 Living in an adult-only household, I tend to swear quite frequently.
 This is mainly because I can and I don’t have to set an example for anyone.
 With three children to look after, I’ll have to adapt my language.
 This has been quite amusing, so far.
 Who knew there were so many other words to use instead of ‘bollocks’?.
-I hope to use them all over the course of five day.
-I feel I’m up to the challenge.
+I hope to use them all over the course of five days.
+I feel this will be my biggest challenge.

 Wish me luck!